-Today, businesses in the brand licensing industry actively embrace modern technologies and tools available on the software market.
-Nevertheless, many of them have had negative experiences with implementation of professional brand licensing software.
+Today, businesses in the brand licensing industry actively embrace modern technologies and tools available in the software market.
+Nevertheless, many of them have had negative experiences with the implementation of licensing software.
 Without a clear understanding of the ultimate benefits of adopting such software, licensors deem it an overly complicated, time-consuming, and costly mission.
 The entire journey of software implementation is often perceived as a burden to licensing teams rather than an opportunity to foster progress.
-The truth is, implementation failures can be avoided.
-In this article, we’ll look into the three most sophisticated myths of brand licensing software implementation and refute them.
+The truth is, you can always avoid the implementation failures.
+In this article, we’ll look into the three most sophisticated myths related to implementing licensing software and refute them.

-Myth №1: Implementing a Brand Licensing Solution Internally (Let Alone Externally) Is Mission Impossible
+Myth №1: Implementing Brand Licensing Software Internally (Let Alone Externally) Is Mission Impossible

-So, your company has decided to integrate brand licensing software solution in your business.
-What now, you may wonder?
+So, your company has decided to integrate the brand licensing software solution in your business.
+Now what?

-First, you need to ensure that everyone in your team, both core (internal staff) and extended (external or partner crew), is willing to commit to using it.
+First, you need to ensure that everyone in your team, both core (internal staff) and extended (external or partner crew), is willing to commit to the change.

-In reality, the above is much easier said than done.
-Usually, the first stumbling-stone is licensing software implementation, which requires great dedication and support from licensing management.
-However, all these efforts invested in team training may slow down the team’s overall performance.
-For this reason, licensing managers can find themselves regretting their decision at this stage, while what they should focus on is communicating the end benefits of the transition across the teams.
-And, contrary to popular belief, these benefits are pretty easy to comprehend.
+Usually, the first stumbling-stone is initiating the software implementation process, which requires dedication and support from the management.
+The efforts invested in training the team may slow down the overall performance.
+Often, licensing managers end up regretting they have implemented the software, while they should have focused on communicating the benefits of the transition to their teams.

-For internal users, the biggest value of brand licensing software is in the operational blueprint that it provides.
+For internal users, the key value of using brand licensing software is the operational blueprint it provides.
 The growth of licensing operations makes it difficult for teams to handle the manual workload, such as emails, invoicing, and relevant documentation.
 Hence, an automation solution becomes a necessity with time.

-As for external licensing partnerships, licensing automation solves specific concerns on that side, too.
-As an organisation’s licensing workflows expand, it may require partners to get accustomed to an entirely new practice of using a unified software solution to manage all licensing activities and shared files ‘under one roof.
-That’s, again, how brand licensing software contributes to the game.
+For the external team, licensing automation solves specific concerns, too.
+As an organization’s licensing workflows expand, partners may need resort to an entirely new practice of using a single platform to manage all licensing programs, properties, and activities and share files ‘under one roof.
+This is just how brand licensing software contributes to the game.

-While the benefits are pretty clear, the hardest part remains to justify the licensing software implementation itself for the whole board of involved licensing stakeholders.
-Preparing a strong implementation strategy can help licensors explain this need and the fruits that this software will help yield.
-Ideally, this strategy should be underpinned by a vision for how software is to be integrated into the company business and further become a part of the stakeholders’ day-to-day routine.
+While the benefits are pretty clear, the hardest part is convincing all stakeholders of the need to implement the software.
+An implementation strategy can help explain this need and the fruits that having the software in place will yield.
+You should support the strategy with a vision for the efficient integration of the software into the company business and become an integral part of its daily routine.

-Implementing software is a big decision for licensing teams, primarily because it can’t be easily reversed.
+Implementing software is a big decision for licensing teams, primarily because you can’t easily reverse it.
 Therefore, it’s important to know an exact goal for the desired implementation outcome.

 Myth №2: Data Migration Makes Everything Even More Complicated

-With rare exceptions, data migration procedure is a pain in the neck for licensing teams.
-The level of difficulty can soar if the data hasn’t been properly organised in the first place.
+With rare exceptions, the data migration procedure is a pain in the neck for licensing teams.
+The level of difficulty can soar if they forget to organize these data in the first place.

-Depending on software product being implemented, the specifics of migration can vary, thus affecting the content of the overall data migration plan.
+Depending on the software product, the specifics of migration can vary, thus affecting the content of the overall data migration plan.
 Certain clauses may nonetheless be common in the majority of cases.
 These are: